“Creativity takes courage.” – Henri Matisse

 Finding Inspiration in Emptiness

-Running out of ideas for things to draw opens doors to pure abstraction.
-My pen drawings often emerge from creative drought — much like relaxing things to draw that prove emptiness breeds innovation.
+Running out of creative things to draw can actually open doors to pure abstraction.
+Some of my most honest pen drawings have emerged from exactly those moments of creative drought — much like relaxing things to draw that prove emptiness itself can breed innovation.

 Automatic Drawing Adventures